TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 <br/>

 ### Allow read/write to specific projects or specific users
-If you set an role-based access policy element in the form of `<tenant-id>:<api-user-uuid>` in the `X-Container-Read` and `X-Container-Write` properties of the container, you can grant read/write permission to a specific project or specific user, respectively.
+If you set an role-based access policy element in the form of `<tenant-id>:<api-user-id>` in the `X-Container-Read` and `X-Container-Write` properties of the container, you can grant read/write permission to a specific project or specific user, respectively.
 Entering the wildcard character `*` instead of the tenant ID or API User ID grants access to all projects or all users.
 A valid authentication token is required when making an access request.

 > [Note]
 > The read permission granted by the ACL policy that requires an authentication token includes the object list query permission.